ChanchalaBandara/SLIIT_SQA_Batch19_Chanchala/README.md

 # SLIIT_SQA_Batch19_Chanchala
 I would like to create a GIT account for SLIIT SQA Practicals
-</n>I'm in QA branch and I love to continue the work !!!
+<br>I'm in QA branch and I love to continue the work !!!